gepatto/SerialAway3d/README.md

 Find the name or index of the serialport and change line 111:
 `serialObj = new hxSerial.Serial(deviceList[deviceList.length - 1], 115200, true);`
-with the correct index or use a string with the name.
+with the correct deviceList index or use a string with the name.
+The device list is traced to the terminal.
 *At the moment it chooses the last item in the devicelist.*